Sep9

 Matthew 16:24…..Ready

-16:24 Then Jesus said to his disciples, “If anyone (Expresses not an invitation, but a summons and ultimatum-(New) Not just the pastor, not just the staff, not just church leaders, not just the spiritually gifted, but every believer.-(New) would come after me.
-(Expresses a firm resolve and active decision, to set one’s heart on.
+16:24 Then Jesus said to his disciples, “If anyone (Every believer, not just the Pastor, not just the spiritually elite, not just those who look like they have it altogether, not just those who think they have minor sins, but everyone.) would come after me.
+(Imperative Verb.
+A demand, requirement, A firm resolve, active decision, to set one’s heart on.
 Emphasizes a condition for discipleship-(New) he must deny himself (To have the capacity to Save yourself or be the person God wants you to be-(New) and take up (The verb tense is continually, day-in and day-out-(New) his cross and follow me.
 (To think like Jesus, to act like Jesus, to treat others the way He would treat others-(New) (For Complete Expository See Book)

 Extended Sermons

-“Calls for a radicle reorientation and fundamental shift from living a self-centered life to a Christ-centered life” → Following Jesus requires we make an intentional decision to conquer this internal urge to live only for self.
-To making our lives about Jesus and even about other people.
+“Calls for a radicle reorientation from living a self-centered life to a Christ-centered life” → Following Jesus requires we make an intentional decision to conquer the internal urge to live only for self.
 This reorientation involves a fundamental change in priorities, values, and even personal identity, seeking to align one’s life with the will of God.
 This involves a significant change in perspective, priorities, and actions, moving away from self-centeredness and toward a life dedicated to God and His purpose.
 A Christ-centered life involves an ongoing process of inner transformation and spiritual growth.
 A moving a away from the tendencies of the old corrupt nature, saying no to sin more and more, and saying yes to God and how He wants us to live.
 (Phlip.
 2:1-8, Gal.
 2:20)

 “Even today, taking up your cross could mean losing family and friends.
 It could mean being mocked, ridiculed, and ostracized. could mean being unpopular and not fitting in.
-It could mean suffering persecution or even death.” ⇒ Will you take up your cross and follow Jesus even if it means losing a relationship because your not going to compromise your Christian morals by having sex before marriage and your boyfriend breaks up with you over of it.
+It could mean suffering persecution or even death.” ⇒ Will you take up your cross and follow Jesus even if it means losing a relationship because your not going to compromise your morals in having sex before marriage.
 Will you take up your cross and follow Jesus even if it means rejection from your co-workers who are upset with you because you won’t join them in the gossip train going around about your boss.
 Will you take up your cross and follow Jesus even if it means being labelled ant-social because you won’t go out drinking with your friends.
 Will you take up your cross and follow Jesus even if means being seen as anti-intellectual as some who believes if fairy tales because you believe God became a man.
 Will you take up your cross in choosing the narrow way over the way of the world?
 Will you take up your cross in identifying with Jesus, regardless of what it costs you personally, publicly or financially!

 “Denying yourself doesn’t mean depriving yourself.
-It doesn’t mean you can’t enjoy life, no fun. no going out.
-It doesn’t mean self-hating or punishing yourself.
-Nor is it about giving up some guilty pleasure like denying yourself chocolate, or binge-watching Netflix.
-But rather it’s a complete submission and surrender to the Lordship of Jesus no matter the costs or sacrifices.” ⇒ The call to deny self is difficult because we have a habit of living for number one Denying self goes against the grain.
+It doesn’t mean you can’t enjoy life,.
+It doesn’t mean you can’t go out and have fun.
+It doesn’t. mean punishing yourself.
+It doesn’t mean giving up some guilty pleasure like denying yourself chocolate, or binge-watching Netflix.
+But rather it’s about renouncing self and anything else that keeps us from following and living for Jesus” ⇒ The call to deny self is difficult because we have a habit of living for number one Denying self goes against the grain.
 It’s not what our self-seeking culture is about.
 Aren’t we supposed to love ourselves?
 If I don’t look our for number one who’s going to?
 Everything today is geared towards Self-indulgence, Self-esteem, Self-love, Self-acceptance.
 Self-fulfillment, Self-preservation.
 The world says celebrate yourself, gratify yourself, promote yourself.
 We often think if a meaningful life means anything, surely it means to live and make the most out of your life.
 Culture says do what’s best for you.
 Look out for number one.
 But Jesus’ call for self-denial goes against the grain.
 Jesus calls us to a life of humility, brokenness, surrender, self-denial, self-sacrifice.
 And that’s in complete opposition to a Contemporary Gospel of self-fulfillment, self-exaltation, and self-help.
 The wrong gospel says, “Jesus wants to make you feel better about yourself.
 He wants to make your life prosperous.
 He wants to put an end to your negative thinking.
 Whereas the true Gospel is the death of Self.
 That is the core of discipleship.
 When Jesus asks us to deny our self.
 He’s not saying you can’t have a life.
 He’s not being harsh in taking all the fun out of life.
 He’s not saying pretend you don’t exists.
 But rather what Jesus is asking is for our own good in order to liberate us and free us.
 He wants us to deny ourselves the various comforts and pleasures of life for the sake of faithfully following Him.
 Denying yourself may mean leaving that image and reputation you spent a lifetime creating for yourself.
 For the greedy it may mean renouncing an appetite for wealth.
 For the complacent it may mean renouncing the love of comfort and ease.
 For the faint hearted it may mean abandoning the craving for security.
 For the violent it may mean giving up the desire for payback and revenge.
 On and on it goes.
 Only you know what God may want you to give up or hand over.
 Is there an area your holding back from God.
 Is there something that’s holding you back from following Jesus wholeheartedly?

 Additional Notes & Applications